anaconda/conda-anaconda-tos/README.md

 ### Can I use this plugin in automated CI/CD pipelines?

 Yes, the plugin is designed to work in non-interactive environments.
-Use the `--accept-tos` flag with conda commands, set the `CONDA_AUTO_ACCEPT_TOS=yes` environment variable, or configure `auto_accept_tos: true` in your `.condarc` file.
+The plugin will automatically try to detect CI/CD environments (see [Automated Deployments and CI/CD Pipelines](#automated-deployments-and-cicd-pipelines) section for details).
+You can also explicitly set the `CONDA_PLUGINS_AUTO_ACCEPT_TOS=yes` environment variable or configure `auto_accept_tos: true` in your `.condarc` file.

 ### What happens if I reject the Terms of Service?